nurdann/bookmarkShareApp/README.md

 **Note**: `**/*` means to recursively select all files

-If you get the following error, then change the version line to `version: 0.2`.
+If you get the following error, then change the version line to `version: 0.2` on `buildspec.yml`.
 ```
 [Container] 2021/06/03 06:13:19 YAML location is /codebuild/output/src233444839/src/buildspec.yml
 [Container] 2021/06/03 06:13:19 Phase complete: DOWNLOAD_SOURCE State: FAILED
 [Container] 2021/06/03 06:13:19 Phase context status code: YAML_FILE_ERROR Message: invalid buildspec `version` specified: 1.0, see documentation
 ```

+As an additional touch, change title of the website in `public/index.html` and `public/manifest.json` and replace `favicon.ico`.